Register for NARPM Legislative Conference

 Consider joining the group visiting Capitol Hill in 2020.

-Make contacts with key Members of Congress and their staffs and HUD on important residential property management issues such as emotional support animals, source of income, evictions, disparate impact, and others.
+Make connections with key members of Congress, their staff, and HUD on important residential property management issues such as emotional support animals, source of income, disparate impact, evictions, and more.

 Save the Date for 2020!

 Monday – lunch, a legislative conference with speakers on public policy topics, advocacy training, and a reception

 Tuesday – Hill visits to advocate on behalf of the property management industry and the issues that affect your bottom line.

 525 New Jersey Ave NW